Your gifts fund innovative initiatives throughout our district.

 These are just a few examples.

-The new Hydroponic Farm Lab will differentiate Methacton’s Environmental Science and Biology programs with a vertical hydroponic farm inside an insulated, custom-built shipping container.
-Methacton will be the first school in Pennsylvania with this state of the art greenery farming system.
+The new Hydroponic Farm Lab is up and running thanks to your support!
+Methacton’s Environmental Science and Biology programs now includes a vertical hydroponic farm inside an insulated, custom-built shipping container.
+Methacton is the first school in Pennsylvania with this state of the art greenery farming system.

 These experimental labs will supplement Methacton High School’s core science curriculum and allow for advanced application of the content in ways not typically provided to high school students.
 The Foundation will raise the funds through partnerships with corporate and community partners who share a mission to inspire innovative education, starting with Ambler Savings Bank and J.P.
 Mascaro & Sons.

 A huge thanks to teachers Mr. Steve Savitz, Mr. Jeremy Walton, and Mrs. Tracy Murray who are bringing their vision to life with this incredible opportunity for Methacton Students.

 Pictured below are students at work in inside the farm, the faculty admiring the fresh produce, and the produce donation to the "Daily Bread Food Pantry".